London Has Fallen: Plot

-Trumbull's staff identify a building owned by one of Barkawi's front companies, drawing massive power despite being unoccupied, and realize it is Kamran's headquarters.
-Banning joins the extraction team to infiltrate the building, arriving seconds before Kamran can decapitate Asher on camera.
-Kamran escapes when his hacker Sultan Mansoor drops a grenade with his dying breath, forcing Banning to protect Asher from the blast.
-Banning and Asher escape just before the building is destroyed by the Delta Force/SAS squad using an explosive that Mike had planted earlier, killing Kamran and the remaining terrorists.
-Marshall helps British authorities restore London's security system and confronts MI5 Intelligence Chief John Lancaster, learning that he was Barkawi's mole, having left his security fingerprints in the system.
-Lancaster claims his motive was to prove that the current military budget left the country vulnerable to terrorism and attempts to convince Marshall to join his cause, but she kills him.
-Trumbull tells Barkawi that his plan failed, moments before United States federal authorities attack his base with another drone strike, killing Barkawi and every other member of his terrorist group.
+Trumbull's staff identify a building owned by one of Barkawi's front companies, drawing massive power despite being seemingly unoccupied, and deduces it as Kamran's headquarters.
+Banning infiltrates the building seconds before Kamran can kill Asher on live coverage.
+Kamran escapes when his brother, Sultan Mansoor, drops a grenade before being killed, forcing Banning to protect Asher from the blast.
+They escape just before the building is destroyed by the SAS, using an explosive that Banning had planted earlier, killing Kamran and the remaining terrorists.
+Marshall helps British authorities restore London's security system and, discovering that MI5 Intelligence Chief John Lancaster is Barkawi's mole, kills Lancaster when he resists arrest.
+Trumbull tells Barkawi that his plan failed, moments before another drone strike kills him.

-Two weeks later, as London recovers, Banning is home spending time with Leah and their newborn child Lynne, named after Jacobs.
-As Banning contemplates sending a letter of resignation, he watches Trumbull speak on television regarding the recent events, with a message that the U.S. will prevail.
+Two weeks later, as London recovers, Banning is home with Leah and their newborn child Lynne, named after Jacobs.
+As he drafts a resignation letter, he watches Trumbull speak on television about recent events.
 Inspired, Banning deletes the letter.